outlyerapp/packs/googleanalytics/README.md

 # Google Anayltics Pack

 ## Description:
-Uses a Google Analytics service account to grab GA metrics via the GA API.
+Uses a Google Analytics service account to grab Google Analytics metrics via the Google Analytics API.
 The following metrics are returned by default:

 * Unique Visitors
 * Page Load Time

-* Event Counts
+It intended as a starter plugin to be edited to read any metrics you want from Google Analytics into Dataloop.IO.
+See Editing section below for more details on what metrics are available.

 ## Setup: